eliasdabbas/advertools/README.rst

 Conventions
 ~~~~~~~~~~~

-Function names mostly start with the object you are working on:
+Function names mostly start with the object you are working on, so you can use
+autocomplete to discover other options:

 | ``kw_``: for keywords-related functions
 | ``ad_``: for ad-related functions
 | ``url_``: URL tracking and generation
 | ``extract_``: for extracting entities from social media posts (mentions, hashtags, emoji, etc.)
+| ``emoji_``: emoji related functions and objects
-| ``twitter``: a module for querying the Twitter API and getting results in a pandas DataFrame
+| ``twitter``: a module for querying the Twitter API and getting results in a DataFrame
-| ``youtube``: a module for querying the YouTube Data API and getting results in a pandas DataFrame
+| ``youtube``: a module for querying the YouTube Data API and getting results in a DataFrame
 | ``serp_``: get search engine results pages in a DataFrame, currently available: Google and YouTube

-.. _measuring absolute vs weighted frequency of words: https://www.datacamp.com/community/tutorials/absolute-weighted-word-frequency

-.. _get YouTube data and recipes for analysis and visualization: https://www.kaggle.com/eliasdabbas/youtube-data-api
-.. _on analyzing website content with sitemaps: https://advertools.readthedocs.io/en/master/advertools.sitemaps.html
-.. _Python for creating a Search Engine Marketing campaign: https://www.datacamp.com/community/tutorials/sem-data-science
-.. _project to practice those skills in an agency / case study setting: https://www.datacamp.com/projects/400
-.. _generate keyword combinations easily: https://www.dashboardom.com/advertools
-.. _tutorial on how to create multiple text ads from scratch: https://nbviewer.jupyter.org/github/eliasdabbas/ad_create/blob/master/ad_create.ipynb
-.. _extract entities from social media posts: http://bit.ly/2wTWvBI
+| ``crawl``: a function you will probably use a lot if you do SEO